 George C. Schellenger is a two-time Emmy award-winning producer and author with more than 30-years experience in television and content development – with an ongoing focus on conservation and environmental education.
 He has a Master’s Degree from the University of Missouri with a focus on environmental reporting.

-He’s worked with leading media and technology brands across the United States from AOL Time-Warner to Microsoft.
+He’s worked with leading media and technology brands across the United States from AOL, to Time Warner to Microsoft.

 At AOL Time-Warner, he consulted with NASA, National Geographic, The Weather Channel, CBS, CNN, ABC, The New York Times, The Associated Press, Reuters – even the late Robin Leach.

-He’s been an adjunct professor at the University of Missouri‘s School of Journalism and even served as Director of Content for the XPRIZE Foundation, working to give away $2MM in a lunar-lander prototype competition – a competition that led the way to many of today’s vertical landing rockets.
+He’s been an adjunct professor at the University of Missouri‘s School of Journalism andserved as Director of Content for the XPRIZE Foundation, working to give away $2MM in a lunar-lander prototype competition – a competition that led the way to many of today’s vertical landing rockets.

 With his brother, he produced and edited a series of award-winning DVDs on the ocean aimed at teaching young students about conservation.